Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Battles/Brawl/Tolerant Strife.md

 ---
 tags:
 - charm
 - Sidereal
 - source/sidereal-book
 Cost: 2m
-Mins: Brawl 2, Essence 1
+Mins: Brawl 1, Essence 1
 Type: Reflexive
 Keywords:
 - Uniform
 - Versatile
 Duration: Instant
 Prerequisite Charms:
 - None
 ---
 *The Sidereal takes the battlefield as she finds it, coming to an accommodation with the world.*
-The Sidereal ignores onslaught penalties and environmental penalties to her [[Defense|Parry]].
+The Sidereal ignores onslaught penalties and environmental penalties to her Parry and can block lethal damage barehanded.
 If she blocks an attack, it doesn’t inflict an onslaught penalty.